XcalableMP/manual/en/overview.rst

 of only Fortran.
 It is advantages of XMP that it is easy to migrate with low cost of learning because it is based on existing languages.

-In this site, XMP for C and XMP for Fortran are referred as XMP/C and XMP/Fortran, respectively.
+In this site, XMP for C and XMP for Fortran are called as XMP/C and XMP/Fortran, respectively.
 XMP for C++ is also under development.

 Memory model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 XMP is a parallel programming language for distributed-memory systems.
-A distributed-memory system is a system where distributed memory and CPUs are connected with each other via network, as shown in the figure below.
+A distributed-memory system is a system where distributed memory and CPUs are connected with each other via a network, as shown in the figure below.
 However, actual hardware can be equipped with shared memory.
 In such a case, each core on a chip can be regarded as a CPU in the figure.